dphfox/wolf/docs/00-design/09-captures.md

 ### Explicit names

-Explicitly naed data can be accessed by including a dot-prefixed name before the name you wish to capture into.
+Explicitly named data can be accessed by including a dot-prefixed name before the name you wish to capture into.

 <!--wolf-->
 ```